 Are People Texting More Than Calling?

-With the rise of smartphones, whereas of 2023, approximately 85% of the population in the US owns a smartphone.
+With the rise of smartphones, as of 2023, approximately 85% of the population in the US owns a smartphone.
 People increasingly use text messages to communicate with friends, family, and even businesses.

 According to recent SMS marketing statistics, people are texting more than calling, with an average of 97% of Americans sending at least one text message per day.
 A study by Harvard Business Review says that using text messaging as a mode of communication with customers can increase customer satisfaction by 24% and is essential for any business to grow.